All Products

 References

-• Audit logs that can be queried online are stored in the storage provided by DSC.
-You can check the current storage usage and manage the retention rules for online and archived logs.
+• Audit logs that you can query online are stored in the storage space provided by DSC.
+You can view the current storage usage and manage the storage rules for online and archived logs.
 For more information, see Manage log storage.

-• By default, DSC provides audit rules for data assets, including database audit rules, OSS audit rules, and MaxCompute audit rules.
+• By default, DSC provides built-in audit rules for data assets.
+These include database audit rules, OSS audit rules, and MaxCompute audit rules.
 You can also create custom audit rules.
-After you enable audit alert rules, DSC can identify abnormal activities, data leaks, vulnerabilities, and SQL injections in data assets based on audit logs.
+After you enable audit alert rules, you can use audit logs to detect risks in data assets, such as abnormal operations, data leaks, vulnerabilities, and SQL injection attacks.
 For more information, see Configure and enable audit alert rules.

-• After you enable audit alert rules, DSC reports activities that match the audit alert rules to the audit alerts module of DSC.
-You can handle the risks based on the alerts and audit logs.
+• After you enable audit alert rules, DSC generates an audit alert in DSC for each behavior that hits the rule conditions.
+You can analyze and handle the related risks based on the alert information and audit logs.
 For more information, see View and handle audit alerts.